fleetdm/fleet/docs/development/building-the-code.md

 Normally, `make generate` takes the JavaScript code, bundles it into a single bundle via Webpack, and inlines that bundle into a generated Go source file so that all of the frontend code can be statically compiled into the binary.
 When you build the code after running `make generate`, all of that JavaScript is included in the binary.

-This makes deploying Kolide a dream, since you only have to worry about a single static binary.
+This makes deploying Fleet a dream, since you only have to worry about a single static binary.
 If you are working on frontend code, it is likely that you don't want to have to manually re-run `make generate` and `make build` every time you edit JavaScript and CSS in order to see your changes in the browser.
-To solve this problem, before you build the Kolide binary, run the following command instead of `make generate`:
+To solve this problem, before you build the Fleet binary, run the following command instead of `make generate`:

 ```
 make generate-dev